stilesb/caadapter/README.md

 * Needs a domain expert to properly convert from v2 to v3
 * Display of mapped elements does not fit on the screen (minor issue).
 It is difficult to navigate the links between source and destination elements
 * Not web enabled – uses Java Swing

+# Setup

+## Requirements

+* Docker (Engine and Compose)

+Or...

+* Java and Apache Ant

+caAdapter is developed in Java and requires Apache Ant for building.

+## Building and Running (via Docker)

+To build and run the project via Docker simply execute `./deployment/bin/compose.sh build` followed by `./deployment/bin/compose.sh run`.

 # Licensing